syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 {% endtabs %}

 ## Appointment Resizing
-Scheduler has support to resize the selected appointment.
+Scheduler supports to display the appointment resizing.
 This support is available for all views except 'Month' view.

 ### Disable appointment resize
-You can disable appointment resizing by setting [AppointmentEditFlag](https://help.syncfusion.com/cr/wpf/Syncfusion.SfScheduler.WPF~Syncfusion.UI.Xaml.Scheduler.SfScheduler~AppointmentEditFlag.html) property except `Resize`.
+You can disable the appointment resizing by setting [AppointmentEditFlag](https://help.syncfusion.com/cr/wpf/Syncfusion.SfScheduler.WPF~Syncfusion.UI.Xaml.Scheduler.SfScheduler~AppointmentEditFlag.html) property except `Resize`.
 In this case, you will not be able to perform appointment resizing.

 {% tabs %}
 {% highlight c# %}